Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 Fix 1.
 Exclude the Drive from Spotlight Indexing

 Step 1.
-Navigate to the Apple menu, followed by System Preferences and Spotlight.
+Go to the Apple menu, then click on System Preferences and select Spotlight.

 Step 2.
 Hit the "Privacy" tab.